WRDelmanto/Bidly/README.md

    ```
    npm run bidly
    ```
-7. Finally, scan the QR Code with Expo Go app:
+7. Finally, scan the QR Code with Expo Go app or press "a" to open you emulator:

 ## Technical Details